ccardea/osy-site/yoga/pranayama.md

 The object transcending the inward and outward [movement of the breath] is the fourth.

+What is the object that transcends the inward and outward movement of the breath?
+It is *prana*, energy that was discussed in the previous sutra.
+This subtle meaning of breath is the fourth mode of operation, in addition to the three mentioned previously.
+The nature of *prana* will be discussed elsewhere.

 ### Sutra 2.52
 *Tataḥ kṣīyate prakāśa-avaraṇam*